 NBA Playoffs: 76ers' Starting Lineup Against Wizards

-The 76ers are in Washington D.C. for Game 3 against the Wizards.

-The Philadelphia 76ers lead 2-0 in their series with the Washington Wizards and have a chance to take a 3-0 lead on Saturday night.
+The Philadelphia 76ers can advance to the second round of the playoffs with a win over the Washington Wizards in Game 5 on Wednesday.

-For the game, the 76ers have announced their starting lineup, and the full lineup can be seen below from FantasyLabs NBA.
+For the game, the 76ers have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.

-The Philadelphia 76ers are 7-point road favorites against the Wizards in Washington D.C. on Saturday night for Game 3, according to FanDuel.
+The Philadelphia 76ers are 6-point home favorites over the Washington Wizards on Wednesday for Game 5, according to FanDuel.

-More on the Philadelphia 76ers and the game can be read here.
+More on the Philadelphia 76ers and the series can be read here.

 Related stories on NBA basketball